Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 19

 "Love Story" which was very good

-then we had our tea and walked
+Then we had our tea and walked

 to the station, came back & sat in

-the lounge & looked about a bit
+the lounge & fooled about a bit

 with a few of the guests & then